Howden Pumpkin (Heirloom 105 Days)

-This heirloom variety developed by John Howden of Massachusetts remains one of the best choices for big Jack O’ Lanterns.
-Pumpkins average around 25lbs and are much more uniform in shape than other Connecticut Field types.
-Skin is thick and rugged so it will last for a long time but the color is probably the biggest selling point – a deep reddish orange.
+This variety, developed by John Howden of Massachusetts, remains one of the best choices for big Jack O’ Lanterns.
+The Howden Pumpkin averages around 25 pounds and is much more uniform in shape than other Connecticut Field types.
+Skin is thick and rugged so it will last for a long time but the color is probably the biggest selling point – a deep reddish-orange.